 Parents are also expected to attend all team meetings and competitions.
 Parents are responsible for planning and guiding study or building sessions, and covering event costs.
 Speaking of which...

-Our dues are as follows: Division B and C: $35 per year for the first child and $25 per year for additional children from the same family.
-Division A: $15 per year for each child.
-If you have children in both groups, you would pay the first child price for your oldest student and the additional child price for any siblings.
+Our dues are as follows: Division B and C: $50 per year for the first child and $35 per year for additional children from the same family.
 This covers team registration for tournaments, a team t-shirt, and rule book information.
 Additional expenses may vary depending on the type of event.
 Visit our applications, documents, and forms page for a list of the upcoming season's events along with some estimated expenses.

 Each family is also responsible for travel costs to the Regional Tournament in Pueblo, and the State Tournament in Denver.
 Additionally, a team that competes well at Regionals and State may be able to continue on to Nationals.
 If a team advances to Nationals, all team members and families will be responsible for those travel costs.

 Team meetings for the 2018-19 competition season will be held twice a month at Library 21C.
 Current HSC Members can view meeting dates and times through the Members Portal.